-Objective 2: Preserve the character of f historic street ts and enhand e the quality of life withir n the City's ne ighborhoods.
+Objective 2: Preserve the character of historic streets and enhance the quality of life within the City's neighborhoods.
 Strategy 1 Promote and support an increased level of preservation efforts to protect Newburyport's historic built environment for generations.
-Promote the preservation of the historic chara acter of the City 's older neighb orhoods (e.g. N Iorth End, South End, High Stree t, Action 1 etc.) and ensure that the des • opment and red evelopment cor mplements thei r historic charac ter and promote es . sustainable design through Sit Action 3 Establish and consistently ap Register District t including the p protection of ke /, character-defining architectur Action 4 Consistently enforce existing of gister District, s pecifically the [Demolition Contr ol Overlay Distri t (DCOD) and the Downtown Ov • Update Library of Congress' • • • • Action 5 National Historic District are included and expand the number of properties, structures, objects, landscapes, etc. that have been • surveyed for inclusion on the Massachusetts State and National Registers of Historic Places.
-Strategy 2 Business Park/Route 1 Traf Prepare a Master Plan for the Business Park to identify needs for roadway repairs, address storm-water management issues, - Action 1 prioritize and manage drainage issues related to swales in the park, identify wetlands and other environmentally sensitive areas, explore the viability of the construction of sidewalks, and assess the availability of land to maximize the efficiency of land use as IS build out approaches.
-Utilize Federal and state housing initiatives and programs like Chapter 40R ("Smart Growth") and Chapter 40S (financial Action 2 incentives for compact growth) to create market-rate and affordable housing and mixed-use development around the Route 1 1 traffic circle. - " Action 3 Through Site Plan Review, work with developers in the Route 1 Traffic Circle area and along the Clipper City Rail trail to maintain n existing open space connections and create and/or complete new connections between open space and trail systems.
-Strategy 3 Transform the Storey Aven 11 11 11 Action 1 Review and revise the Zoning • a walkable, bike 9- able, mixed-use neighborhood with the incorporation of the Commonwealth's "Complete Streets" initiative.
-Action 2 Reduce curb cuts and turning • . "- Action 3 Work with local, regional and • • • , and improve t ne gateway "3-ro oads" intersectio n of High Street, Moseley Avenu ie, Ferry Road, and • - , Land Use Economic Housing Transportation Natural Cultural Municipal Energy & Community Education Development Housing Resources Resources Services Sustainability Engagement
+Action 1 Promote the preservation of the historic character of the City's older neighborhoods (e.g. North End, South End, High Street, etc.) and ensure that the design of new development and redevelopment complements their historic character and promotes sustainable design through Site Plan Review.
+Action 3 Establish and consistently apply additional protections within the National Register District including the protection of key, character-defining architectural features on Contributing Structures.
+Action 4 Consistently enforce existing ordinances within the National Register District, specifically the Demolition Control Overlay District (DCOD) and the Downtown Overlay District (DOD).
+Action 5 Update National Register Historic District Form B's to ensure that all Contributing Structures within the National Historic District are included and expand the number of properties, structures, objects, landscapes, etc. that have been surveyed for inclusion on the Massachusetts State and National Registers of Historic Places.
+Strategy 2 Business Park/Route 1 Traffic Circle Action 1 Prepare a Master Plan for the Business Park to identify needs for roadway repairs, address storm-water management issues, prioritize and manage drainage issues related to swales in the park, identify wetlands and other environmentally sensitive areas, explore the viability of the construction of sidewalks, and assess the availability of land to maximize the efficiency of land use as build out approaches.
+Action 2 Utilize Federal and state housing initiatives and programs like Chapter 40R ("Smart Growth") and Chapter 40S (financial incentives for compact growth) to create market-rate and affordable housing and mixed-use development around the Route 1 traffic circle.
+Action 3 Through Site Plan Review, work with developers in the Route 1 Traffic Circle area and along the Clipper City Rail trail to maintain existing open space connections and create and/or complete new connections between open space and trail systems.
+Action 4 Work with state and local officials and authorities to create a safe environment for both pedestrians and vehicles in this area with an emphasis on installing traffic calming measures.
+Strategy 3 Transform the Storey Avenue area into a Gateway to the City Action 1 Review and revise the Zoning Ordinance to allow for the transformation of the Storey Avenue corridor into a walkable, bike- able, mixed-use neighborhood with the incorporation of the Commonwealth's "Complete Streets" initiative.
+Action 2 Reduce curb cuts and turning sequences in the Storey Avenue commercial area.
+Action 3 Work with local, regional and state agencies to re-configure, reduce pavement, and improve the gateway "3-roads" intersection of High Street, Moseley Avenue, Ferry Road, and Storey Avenue.
+Land Use Economic DevelopmentHousingTransportationNatural ResourcesCultural ResourcesMunicipalEnergy & Education